nfreundlich/CS498-CCA-CourseProject/README.md

 To set up AWS buckets, follow steps in ./terraform/README.md.

+Remark: if you change the bucket configuration in terraform, you need to delete the _.terraform_ folder and run the initialization again.

 ## 2. Serverless

-We use the Serverless framework to develop and deploy AWS Lambda functions (https://serverless.com/framework/docs/providers/aws/guide/intro/).
+We use the [Serverless](https://serverless.com/framework/docs/providers/aws/guide/intro/) framework to deploy AWS Lambda functions.

 * **Install node.js**: Download [here](https://nodejs.org/en/download/)